atomheartother/atomheartother.github.io/_posts/2017-02-13-NullCrypto.md

 ![Selenium Logo]({{site.url}}/assets/selenium1.jpg)

 [This startup page](http://selenium-python.readthedocs.io/getting-started.html) already pretty much has everything I need to solve this challenge.
-All I need is write a small script that takes every permutation of "ucoitsgr" and types it in the "Passphrase" field along with the prefix and suffix I was given, then test what the resulting address looks like.
+All I need to do is write a small script that takes every permutation of "ucoitsgr" and types it in the "Passphrase" field along with the prefix and suffix I was given, then test what the resulting address looks like.
 Let's do that!

 {% highlight python %}
 from selenium import webdriver